SICTIAM/ozwillo-doc/_includes/3-provisioning.md

 }
 </pre>

-Where `back-end` and `front-end` would be the `local_id` of two declared services within the instance, and the corresponding GUIDs being their internal Ozwillo ids.
+Where `back-end` and `front-end` would be the `local_id` of two declared services within the instance, and the corresponding GUIDs being their internal ids.

 The 201 responses also include a `Location:` header with the URI of a resource about the created instance ([see below](#s6-api-app-instances)).